 To make absolutely sure, Juneau posed a hypothetical situation:

 “A small accounting corporation / firm is located in Zone B. They meet the ‘V-shaped curve’ causation test.
 The explanation for the drop in revenue is that one of the three partners went out on medical leave right around the time of the spill.
-Their work output, and corresponding income, thus went down by about a third.
+Their work output, and corresponding income, thus went down by about a third and so they had to contact Disability Support Services & Workers – Melbourne & Geelong.
 The income went back up 6 months later when the missing partner returned from medical leave.

 “Applying the compensation formula under Exhibit 4C of the Settlement Agreement, the accounting firm can calculate a fairly substantial loss.
 Is that full loss recoverable?”